theori-io/theori-io.github.io/_posts/2022-06-17-binary-searching-into-cvmserver.md

 <figcaption>A crash occurs when calling munmap on a non-allocated address.</figcaption>

-By design of macOS, the library address is the same for all processes so that attackers can know the library address in advance.
-However, the mmap function of macOS does not return the address after `0x7ff800000000`, and the library address is located after there, so the reallocation is not possible.
-So we need another address to call `munmap`.
+By design of macOS, the library address is the same for all processes, so the attackers can know the library address in advance.
+However, the mmap function of macOS does not return an address after `0x7ff800000000`, and the library address is located after there, so reallocation is not possible.
+We need a different address to use with `munmap`.

-As mentioned earlier, message handlers for #10 and #18 allocate the shared memory object sent to XPC several times within the CVMServer:
+As shown in the earlier snippet, the message handler code for `10` and `18` allocate the shared memory object sent to XPC several times within the CVMServer:

 ```c++
 xpc_object_t content = xpc_dictionary_get_value(req, "source");